-Some day, these people will be responsible for a huge project that affects your company, they’ll be the people sharing laughs with you in the break room, and eventually, onboarding new hires themselves.
+Some day, these employees will be responsible for a huge project that affects your company, they’ll be the people sharing laughs with you in the break room, and eventually, training and onboarding new hires themselves.

 Eliminate Human Error

 To quote the venerable Benjamin Franklin, in this world there is nothing certain except death, taxes, and new hire paperwork (...or something like that).
 There’s no magic fix for those pesky logistics; that 401K jargon just isn’t going to sign itself.
 It is possible, however, to streamline the process.
 Provide a centralized space for every job-related logisitical item and business requirement.
 To save time (and avoid mistakes), create an employee onboarding template or checklist with all of these documents and resources, then simply copy and personalize it for each new person.

 At Trello, we do this with a Trello board (silence your gasps).
 The first two lists outline the steps involved in the onboarding, and give new hires a feel for the upcoming week.
 One list is “To Do,” and on a new hire’s first day he or she is tasked with going through each card, completing the paperwork or enrolling in the program, then marking off checklist items moving that card to “Done.”

 The "Before First Day" list isn't for the new hire at all, as it is composed of the set up work done by the onboarding team, but it gives them insight into everything that's been prepared for their arrival.
 (The message being, "We're excited for you to start working with us!")

 Overall, it's a virtual orientation experience that gets them off to the right start: